cypress-io/cypress/docs/source/guides/getting-started/testing-your-app.md

 ## Logging In

-One of the first (and arguably one of the hardest) hurdles you'll have to overcome is logging into your application.
+One of the first (and arguably one of the hardest) hurdles you'll have to overcome is testing logging into your application.

-Nothing slows a test suite like having to log in, but all the good parts of your application most likely require an authenticated user!
+Nothing slows a test suite down like having to log in, but all the good parts of your application most likely require an authenticated user!
 Here are some tips.

 ***Fully Test the Login Flow -- But Only Once!***